Back to Projects

 The Coulter Welcome Center is where all visitors can learn more about Carnegie Mellon University through tours, interactive maps, and other marketing material.

-Students will receive a hindered experience when expected to be a translator by default:
+Students receive a hindered experience when expected to be a translator by default:

 Translating requires a lot of focus and effort to code-switch and properly convey intended meaning.
 Without full engagement during the tour, information gets lost in translation for both the student and the parent.